dsoprea/go-geographic-attractor/README.md

 # Tool

 A command-line tool is also provided in order to test the index.
 This will load the index and then perform the search.
+As the index exists in memory, this is done at the top of every execution.

 ## Install